adamosoftware/MvcProfiler/README.md

 ![img](https://adamosoftware.blob.core.windows.net/images/mvcprofiler.png)

 Note: I had originally confused Action and Result (HTML rendering) execution times.
 To measure HTML rendering time, you need to mark the step from `OnResultExecuting` to `OnResultExecuted`.
-This is now down [here](https://github.com/adamosoftware/MvcSpace/blob/master/MvcSpace.App/BaseController.cs#L43) and [here](https://github.com/adamosoftware/MvcSpace/blob/master/MvcSpace.App/BaseController.cs#L52) respectively.
+This is now [here](https://github.com/adamosoftware/MvcSpace/blob/master/MvcSpace.App/BaseController.cs#L43) and [here](https://github.com/adamosoftware/MvcSpace/blob/master/MvcSpace.App/BaseController.cs#L52) respectively.

 This is more what we're looking for to see HTML rendering times: